rx-angular/rx-angular/libs/template/docs/render-strategies.md

 It leverages modern ivy API's like `ɵmarkDirty` and `ɵdetectChanges` as well as a strategy to "noop" changedetection.
 As fallback for the migration process or comparison testing, Angulars default change detection behaviour is also provided as strategy.

 With this set of strategies and the possibility of switching them at runtime we can create tools that align with performance best pratices and implement expert level optimizations.
-We can control rendering based on view port visibility, measure the DOM _AFTER_ rendering or only rerender perts of a component.
+We can control rendering based on view port visibility, measure the DOM _after_ rendering or only rerender perts of a component.

 The second set is leveraging the latest technologies for performant scheduling and combines change detection with priority and non-blocking render.
 They are named **concurrent strategies** to point out the fact that concepts of react concurrent mode are backed into those strategies.